Most people hate to talk about money. But when you’re a small business owner, financial worries are nearly always on your mind.

 Get quick cash infusions.

-Did you know that you can apply for loans using the Clover Point-of-Sale system?
+Did you know that you can apply for working capital using the Clover POS system?

-Once approved, you’ll see cash in your account in just 5–7 days.
-Cash advance amounts are based on average monthly Visa/MasterCard processing, which means you won’t get stuck with payments that current sales can’t support.
+Once approved, you’ll see cash in your account in just 5 to 7 days.
+Cash advance amounts are based on average monthly Visa/MasterCard processing, which means you won’t get stuck with payments you can’t support as determined by your sales history.

 Not only is applying fast and easy, but it’s low risk as well.
 Small business owners repay the advance daily through merchant processing—turning future credit card sales into ready cash now.